nhsbsa/cip-nightapps-prototype/README.md

 &ensp;
 ## Heroku

 It is possible for this prototype to be viewed on Heroku.
-Please contact <matthew.proctor-leake@nhs.net> with queries relating to this.
+Please contact *[Matt Proctor-Leake](mailto:matthew.proctor-leake@nhs.net)* with queries relating to this.

 &ensp;
 ## Procedure for merging branches